Electronic Arts profit surpasses Wall Street expectations

 Electronic Arts shares were relatively unchanged after closing at $38.42 on the Nasdaq on Tuesday.

-The Redwood City, California-based company said on Tuesday it postponed the launch of its military-style shooter game “Battlefield: Hardline” to early next year.
+The Redwood City, California-based company said on Tuesday it postponed the launch of the annual edition of its military-style shooter game “Battlefield” to early next year.

-The title has been delayed to incorporate new features based on player feedback on its test version, executives told analysts on an earnings call.
+The launch of “Battlefield: Hardline” was previously planned for this year’s holiday shopping period.
+It has been delayed to incorporate new features based on player feedback on its test version, executives told analysts on an earnings call.

-“We’re right now at that place where we’re still seeing headwinds,” Jorgensen said.
+“We’re right now at that place we’re still seeing headwinds,” Jorgensen said.

 Electronic Arts’ shares have soared about 30 percent since it launched its Xbox exclusive sci-fi shooter game “Titanfall” on March 11.